Citation Latitude Private Jet Charter

 An Interior Built with Comfort in Mind

-The Citation Latitude boasts a 6 foot tall, 6.5 foot wide, and 21-foot long cabin, which was built for comfort.
+The Citation Latitude boasts a 6-foot tall, 6.5-foot wide, and 21-foot long cabin, which was built for comfort.
 The Latitude has the largest width of any previous Citation.
 You immediately become aware of the interior space when stepping onboard through the main entrance door at 65 inches tall and 31 inches wide, as it is the largest ever fitted to a Citation.
-Behind the cockpit bulkhead, is a refreshment center that contains hot and cold beverage containers, ice drawer, tableware, and catering storage compartments, along with an optional microwave oven.
+Behind the cockpit bulkhead, is a refreshment center that contains hot and cold beverage containers, an ice drawer, tableware, and catering storage compartments, along with an optional microwave oven.
 A narrow closet on the right side completes the forward section of the cabin.

 Both the Latitude and the Sovereign share the same 620 cubic feet of cabin volume, but the Latitude’s flat floor design gives it the feel of a larger cabin.
 Standard seating includes six individual chairs and a two-seat side facing divan in the forward cabin with a fold-down center armrest.
 The six individual seats have a 180-degree swivel allowing passengers the ability to face each other, along with foldout worktables that fit flush to sidewall rails increasing effective workspace, which is especially beneficial when conducting a business meeting on board.
 Pairs of facing chairs also recline into fully flat berths if desired.

-Upon settling into your seat for the flight, you will find that the cabin windows are 25% larger than previous Citations.
-The windows contain a manually operated pleated window shade with two options, one providing light attenuation, the other opacity.
-Cessna also developed the Clarity Cabin Management System, which connects to the Latitude’s advanced avionics center to provide internet and entertainment options to passengers through seat-mounted, touch screen displays.
-It also allows for clients to adjust lights and cabin temperature without ever having to leave their seat.
-Additionally, each seat comes equipped with a USB power outlet, while each pair of facing chairs has a single 117 volt AC outlet.
+Upon settling into your seat for the flight, you will find that the cabin windows are 25% larger than in previous Citations.
+The windows contain a manually operated pleated window shade with two options, one providing light attenuation, and the other opacity.
+Cessna also developed the Clarity Cabin Management System, which connects to Latitude’s advanced avionics center to provide internet and entertainment options to passengers through seat-mounted, touchscreen displays.
+It also allows clients to adjust lights and cabin temperature without ever having to leave their seats.
+Additionally, each seat comes equipped with a USB power outlet, while each pair of facing chairs has a single 117-volt AC outlet.
 For those customers with allergy concerns, the Latitude is the first Citation equipped with a cabin Hepa filter, capturing small particles and allowing for cleaner, fresher air.

-Finally, as you make your way to the rear of the cabin, you will find a side facing lavatory seat which is certified for full-time occupancy.
+Finally, as you make your way to the rear of the cabin, you will find a side-facing lavatory seat that is certified for full-time occupancy.
 The aft lavatory is the largest ever fitted to a Citation.
 Next to the lavatory is a storage closet for small personal items.
 The rear baggage compartment also contains 100 cubic feet of storage, the same as the Sovereign.